MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/architect-a-classification-schema-for-personal-data.md

 - Use sub-labels for key departments &ndash; Some departments will have specific needs that require specific labels.
 Define these labels as sub-labels to an existing label, and consider using scoped policies that are assigned to user groups instead of globally.

-- Consider scoped policies —&ndash; Policies targeted at subsets of users will prevent "label overload".
+- Consider scoped policies &ndash; Policies targeted at subsets of users will prevent "label overload".
 A scoped policy lets you assign role or department-specific (sub-)labels to just employees that work for that specific department.

 - Use meaningful label names &ndash; We recommend that you don't use jargon, standards, or acronyms as label names.
 Try to use names that resonate with the end user to improve adoption.
 Instead of using labels like PII, PCI, HIPAA, LBI, MBI, and HBI, consider names like Non-Business, Public, General, Confidential, and Highly Confidential.